To report wildlife, call: 1-888-WARDENS (1-888-927-3367).

-Try to identify the species and note the animal’s description, behaviour and location.
+Try to identify the species, the number of animals and note the animal’s description, behaviour and location.

 How to safely enjoy wildlife and help protect it

 Parks Canada helps protect uniquely Canadian landscapes and the ecosystems that animals depend on for their survival.
 When our actions reduce an animal’s wildness, the natural character of our national parks diminishes.

 Whether you plan to drive the roads, hike the trails, or relax in town, take time to learn the important precautions wild areas demand.
 Your responsible behaviour contributes to the survival of wildlife - and your own safety!

 The chance of seeing wildlife in the wild is one of the most exciting things about the mountain national parks.
 However, it is important to treat wild animals with the respect they deserve.
 Approaching them too closely threatens their survival.

 Once animals become accustomed to being around people, they are in danger of losing that very thing that makes them special: their wildness.

 To help wildlife and visitor safety, Parks Canada has reduced the speed limit on a portion of the Entrance Parkway (Highway 5) in Waterton Lakes National Park, from 80 km/h to 60 km/h.
 The 1.75 km section extends between the turn-offs for the golf course and the operations compound and is in place from the Victoria Day weekend in May through to Thanksgiving Day weekend.

 - Consider not stopping.
 Animals that become accustomed to humans are more likely to die unnatural deaths.